rwpalmer/tzLib/doc/tzLib_Reference.md

 ### tzLib.getZoneAbbr() -----------------------------------------------------------------

 Function and Usage:
+*	Allows developers to include the time zone abbreviation in logs or notifications.
-*	returns the current time zone abbreviation which often changes with with DST transitions.
+*	Returns the current time zone abbreviation, which often change with DST transitions.

 Syntax: 	getZone();

-Return: 	char* to char[65];
+Return: 	char* to char[6];

 ### tzLib.setNextTransitionTime() -------------------------------------------------------